benjamin-hodgson/benjamin-hodgson.github.io/drafts/2017-10-18-functor-functors.md

 * Since the `Const`, `Sum`, `Product` and `Compose` type combinators are poly-kinded, they can be reused as functor functors too.
 * Add another primitive `FFunctor` to apply a functor to a type, `newtype At a f = At { getAt :: f a }`, and you have a kit to build polynomial functor functors with which you can build templates and write generic programs.

 One design decision I made when developing the `FFunctor` class was to give `ffmap` a `(Functor f, Functor g)` constraint, so you can only `ffmap` between types that are in fact functors.
 This has certain tradeoffs compared to having no such constraints.
-It enables more instances of `FFunctor` - for example, you can only write `Fix f`'s `ffmap` with a `Functor` constraint for either the input or output type parameters - but it rules out certain usages of `ffmap`.
+It enables more instances of `FFunctor` - for example, you can only write `Fix`'s `ffmap` with a `Functor` constraint for either the input or output type parameters - but it rules out certain usages of `ffmap`.
 You can't `ffmap` over a template containing `Validator`s, for example, because `Validator` is not a `Functor`.
 And once you put the constraints into the type of `ffmap`, they make their way into the types of `ftraverse` and `fsequence` due to the usage of `ffmap` in `ftraverse`'s default implementation.
 But I _didn't_ put the same `Functor` constraints into `FRepresentable`'s methods.
 An `FRep` type typically won't be functorial - it'll be GADT-like - so adding a `Functor (FRep t)` constraint would be far too restrictive.
 And I figured, if you can't `ffmap` over a template full of `Validator`s, you should at least be able to use `fzipWith` to do something useful with it.

-`FTraversable` lets you traverse a functor functor "in one go".
-If you need to work your way along a functor functor step by step - with the ability to inspect or undo the intermediate results of traversing - you need to work with [_clowns and jokers_](http://strictlypositive.org/CJ.pdf).
-The tools in McBride's functional pearl are made to work with ordinary Haskell (endo-)functors and bifunctors, so rebuilding his library for the world of functor functors would require the development of a class for functor bifunctors.
-All of this duplication is vexing.
-It'd be cool to work with a generalised family of classes for working with (traversable, representable) functors between arbitrary categories, from which you can derive both `FFunctor` and the standard `Functor`.
-[It's possible, albeit a bit clunky](https://gist.github.com/ekmett/b26363fc0f38777a637d) in present-day Haskell.
+But it's not as mathematically clean as I'd like.

 You'll notice that the concept of an applicative functor functor is conspicuously absent from my presentation above. `FApplicative` would probably look something like this: